aglohmeijer/Prog.Project/design and process/PROCESS.md

 - TODO day 9/10: Sunburst.

 # day 10
-- Started with sunburst.
-I'm struggling with appropriate data formatting to Sunburst Data structure.
+- Implemented Sunburst below WorldMap, however not yet with my own data.
+I'm struggling with data formatting as the Sunburst contains a quite vertical Object/Array structure;